turingschool/curriculum/source/projects/idea_box.markdown

 input.

-The request will come in to sinatra as a POST, but before sinatra passes it to your application, it will see the _method=DELETE, and instead of looking for a method in your application that matches `post '/:index'`, it will look for `delete '/:index'`.
+The request will come in to sinatra as a POST, but before sinatra passes it to your application, it will see the `_method=DELETE`, and instead of looking for a method in your application that matches `post '/:index'`, it will look for `delete '/:index'`.